kartonfarkas/api_docs/source/integrations/automation_center/node_trigger_endpoint.rst

 -----------------------------

 To demonstrate the concepts above, we present an oversimplified example implementation in PHP below.
-We will assume that you already have a class called MyService that performs the desired action when the trigger function is called on one of it's instances.
+We will assume that you already have a class called MyService that performs the desired action when the trigger function is called on one of its instances.

 Suppose you want to use a class that can trigger the required actions when passed an ServiceRequest object, the trigger API would then look something like this: